StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

     $ exit  # be sure to logout from node!
     ...

-Now SSH is properly configured so that the StratusLab scripts will be able to install software on both the Front End and the Node.
+Now that SSH is properly configured, the StratusLab scripts will be able to install software on both the Front End and the Node.

 ### Python Version